jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

   (a) notify the subject parent with the rights of the subject parent and of any receiving carer or liable parent who elects to become a party under section 96Y to make written representations and receive information in accordance with section 96Z; and
   (b) provide the subject parent with a summary of the information on which the Commissioner has based his or her decision.

-### 96X Commissioner to notify receiving carers and liable parent who is not subject parent
+### 96X Commissioner to notify receiving carers and liable parent with rights of election under section 96Y
 If the Commissioner decides to start proceedings under this Part, the Commissioner must notify the receiving carers and any liable parent who is not the subject parent, in writing, of—
   (a) the Commissioner's decision; and
-  (b) the receiving carer's or liable parent's rights of election under section 96Y; and (c) the rights of the subject parent and of any receiving carer or liable parent who elects to become a party under section 96Y to make written representations and receive information in accordance with section 96Z.
+  (b) the receiving carer's or liable parent's rights of election under section 96Y; and (c) the rights of the subject parent and of any receiving carer or liable parent who has rights of election under section 96Y to make written representations and receive information in accordance with section 96Z.

-### 96Y Election by receiving carer or by liable parent who is not subject parent to become party or discontinue proceedings
+### 96Y Election by receiving carer or by liable parent to become party or discontinue proceedings
-(1) Any receiving carer, or any liable parent who is not the subject parent, may elect to become a party to proceedings before the Commissioner under this Part.
+(1) Any relevant person (see subsection (8)) may elect to become a party to proceedings before the Commissioner under this Part.
-(2) A receiving carer, or a liable parent who is not a subject parent, may elect to discontinue proceedings in relation to a formula assessment of child support that was or will become payable, except that—
+(2) A relevant person may elect to discontinue proceedings in relation to a formula assessment of child support that was or will become payable, except that—
   (a) a receiving carer who was a social security beneficiary during a particular period may not elect to discontinue proceedings in respect of child support that was payable during that period; and
   (b) a receiving carer who is a social security beneficiary may not elect to discontinue proceedings in respect of child support that will become payable.
-(3) If a receiving carer or liable parent makes an election under subsection (1) or (2), the election must be— (a) in writing; and
+(3) If a relevant person makes an election under subsection (1) or (2), the election must be— (a) in writing; and
-  (b) filed with the Commissioner within 14 days after the date on which the Commissioner sends notification to the receiving carer or liable parent under section 96X.
+  (b) filed with the Commissioner within 14 days after the date on which the Commissioner sends notification to the relevant person under section 96X.
-(4) The Commissioner must inform the subject parent of any election made by a receiving carer or by a liable parent who is not the subject parent under this section as soon as practicable after it is filed with the Commissioner.
+(4) The Commissioner must inform the subject parent of any election made by a relevant person under this section as soon as practicable after it is filed with the Commissioner.
-(5) A receiving carer or liable parent who is not the subject parent may become a party to proceedings under this Part only in accordance with this section.
+(5) A relevant person may become a party to proceedings under this Part only in accordance with this section.
-(6) If a receiving carer or liable parent who is not the subject parent makes an election under subsection (2) to discontinue proceedings in relation to formula assessment of child support that was or will become payable, the Commissioner must discontinue the proceedings that relate to formula assessment of that child support in accordance with the election.
+(6) If a relevant person makes an election under subsection (2) to discontinue proceedings in relation to formula assessment of child support that was or will become payable, the Commissioner must discontinue the proceedings that relate to formula assessment of that child support in accordance with the election.
+(7) However, if there is more than 1 relevant person, the Commissioner must not discontinue the proceedings unless each relevant person has elected under subsection (2) to discontinue them.
+(8) In this section and sections 96Z and 96ZA, relevant person means— (a) a receiving carer who is not the subject parent; or (b) a liable parent who is not the subject parent.

 ### 96Z Written representations by parties
 (1) Any party may make written representations as to whether the grounds for a determination under this Part exist.